Savita Ambedkar: Career and meeting with Ambedkar

 Sharada Kabir was introduced to B. R. Ambedkar through S. M. Rao, a doctor who lived in Bombay's Vile Parle and had close links with B. R. Ambedkar.
 B.R.
 Ambedkar was then the Labor Minister in the Viceroy's Executive Council.
 They talked about the empowerment of women and Buddhist philosophy.

 They would meet again in the consultation room of Dr. Mavalankar.
-In 1947, the work of writing the Indian Constitution had taken a toll on Dr. Ambedkar's health.
+In 1947, the work of writing the Constitution of India had taken a toll on Dr. Ambedkar's health.
 He was diagnosed with diabetes and high blood pressure.
 While he was under medical treatment, Sharada and Ambedkar wrote to each other.
 They were both interested in literature, society and religion.
 Because of his deteriorating health, Ambedkar was advised to employ a carer.
 In a letter addressed to Bhaurao Gaikwad dated 16 March 1948, Ambedkar wrote that he feared hiring a female nurse might cause a scandal.
 After the death of Yashwant's mother (Ramabai), he had decided not to marry.
 His health led him to change his mind.